-- By Javid AhmadJavid Ahmad is a South Asia analyst with the Jackson Institute for Global Affairs at Yale University.
-Follow him on Twitter: @ahmadjavid.
+- By Javid AhmadJavid Ahmad, a South Asia analyst, is a graduate student at Jackson Institute for Global Affairs at Yale University.

 A growing confidence in the Afghan National Security Forces (ANSF) capabilities appears to be an important factor in planning for a smaller U.S. residual force as Washington charts its post-2014 security mission.
 But despite ANSF’s extraordinary growth rate, its abilities are increasingly limited largely because it was raised with low recruitment criteria and cannot function without continued international support.
 Although the Afghan army and police have slowly improved their skills in combat, their capacity and reach is still inadequate.
 In the past couple of years, the readiness and efficiency of the ANSF had been further undermined by a rising number of casualties, higher attrition and desertion rates, Taliban infiltration, and a growing distrust from their international partners over insider attacks.